adityjoshi/project-t/FEATURES.md

 - Creates searchable metadata

 **How it works**:
-1. Analyzes content with AI
+1. Analyzes content with Claude AI
-2. Extracts important keywords and concepts
+2. Claude extracts important keywords and concepts
 3. Generates 3-5 relevant tags
 4. Stores as searchable array in database